mikegcoleman/docker101-linux/part-3/README.md

 8. Attempt to PING `alpine_host` from `alpine_client`

 ```
-docker exec alpine_client ping alpine_host
+$ docker exec alpine_client ping alpine_host
 ping: bad address 'alpine_host'
 ```

-Because the two containers are not on the same network they cannot see each other.
+Because the two containers are not on the same network they cannot reach each other.

 9. Inspect `alpine_host` and `alpine_client` to see which networks they are attached to.